spiral-software/fftx/README.md

 ```
 ##  _codegen specifies CPU or GPU (serial or CUDA) code generation.
 Will be set
 ##  in parent so don't change here, **unless** only CPU code generation is
-##  supported, in which case uncomment to follow line to set to CPU
+##  supported, in which case uncomment the following line to set to CPU
 ##  set ( _codegen CPU )
 ```